ministryofjustice/moj-terraform-aws-sso/README.md

 # moj-terraform-aws-sso

-This repository holds a Terraform module that creates an Auth0 application and associated integrations to enable AWS SSO.
+This Terraform module creates an Auth0 application and associated integrations to enable AWS SSO.

 ## Usage
 ```